Welcome To The

 County.
 Chapter programs include conservation, wildlife and environmental

-activities along with a 100 yard rifle range, 50 yard pistol range, air rifle
+activities along with a 100 yard rifle range, 50 yard pistol range, a 35 yard

 program and range, youth activities, Boy Scouts, skeet & trap & 5